-As a Communications major, you can concentrate on one of three areas—Journalism, Public Relations, or Film and New Media—while gaining a thorough knowledge of this fast-evolving field.
+As a Communications major, you can concentrate on one of three areas—Journalism, Public Relations and Advertising, or Film and New Media—while gaining a thorough knowledge of this fast-evolving field.
 In the process, many have won recognition for the quality of their work, including Emmy and Telly awards.

 Undergraduate coursework includes the opportunity to create TV and radio programs, newspapers, magazines, websites, and multimedia productions, as well as academic papers and projects.
 Robust internship programs enable students to work with many of the region’s leaders in communications—in places from advertising agencies and regional newspapers to public radio stations and broadcast news.
 The master’s program has had particular success in preparing students for careers in journalism, broadcasting, education, and law.